-The policies applied in these interim financial statements are based on IFRS issued and outstanding as of August 10, 2011, the date the Board of Directors approved the financial statements.
-Any subsequent changes to IFRS that may be implemented in the annual consolidated financial statements for the year ending December 31, 2011 could result in restatement of these interim financial statements, including the transition adjustments recognized on change over to IFRS.
+The policies applied in these interim financial statements are based on IFRS issued and outstanding as of June 8, 2011, the date the Board of Directors approved the financial statements.
+Any subsequent changes to IFRS that are given in the annual consolidated financial statements for the year ending December 31, 2011 could result in restatement of these interim financial statements, including the transition adjustments recognized on change over to IFRS.

-These are the Company's second interim financial statements prepared in accordance with IFRS.
-The accounting policies remain unchanged from those disclosed in the first interim financial statements of March 31, 2011.
-These financial statements include an opening balance sheet as at January 1, 2010, date at which the impact of IFRS transition was recorded against equity, in accordance with the provisions of IFRS 1 and the 2010 comparative statements were prepared using the same basis of accounting.
-A detailed reconciliation of the financial statements prepared under Canadian Generally Accepted Principles("Canadian GAAP") and the comparative 2010 IFRS financial information is presented in note 18.
+This is the Company's first interim financial statements prepared in accordance with IFRS.
+The 2010 financial statements include an opening balance sheet as at January 1, 2010, date at which the impact of IFRS transition was recorded against equity, in accordance with the provisions of IFRS 1 and the 2010 comparative statements were prepared using the same basis of accounting.
+A detailed reconciliation of the financial statements prepared under Canadian Generally Accepted Principles("Canadian GAAP") and the comparative 2010 IFRS financial information is presented in note 17.